-(i) Pasteurisation (temperature below 100°C) Pasteurisation is a heat treatment that kills part of the micro-organisms present in food using a temperature under 100°C. The temperature used ranges from 65-75°C. There are two ways of pasteurisation:

-♦ HTST (High temperature-short time) Food product is heated at high temperature for a short time.
+- (i) Pasteurisation:Pasteurisation is a heat treatment that kills part of the micro-organisms present in food using a temperature under 100°C. The temperature used ranges from 65-75°C. There are two types of pasteurisation: - ❖ HTST (High temperature-short time) Food product is heated at high temperature for a short time.
 For example, milk is heated to 72°C and held for 15 seconds.

-♦ LTLH (Low temperature-long time) Food product is heated at a lower temperature for longer period of time.
-For example, milk is heated to 62.8°C and held for 30 minutes.

-(ii) Boiling or heating at about 100°C. Most fruits and vegetables can be preserved for a longer time by applying heat at about 100°C. Inherent enzymes which initiate self-decomposition can be destroyed after boiling at 100°C. This process is called blanching.

-(iii) Sterilisation (temperature 100°C or above) It is a process that all micro-organisms are being killed at high temperature or radiation.
+- ❖ LTLH (Low temperature-long time) Food product is heated at a lower temperature for longer period of time.
+Eg. milk is heated to 62.8°C and held for 30 minutes. - (ii) Boiling or heating at about 100°C. Most fruits and vegetables can be preserved for a longer time by applying heat at about 100°C. Inherent enzymes which initiate self-decomposition can be destroyed after boiling at 100°C. This process is called blanching. - (iii) Sterilisation (temperature 100 or above) It is a process in which all micro-organisms are killed at high temperature or radiation.
 The time and temperature necessary for sterilisation vary with the type of food.
-Few examples are listed in table 1
+Few examples are listed.